-- (1) The purpose of the standards and criteria is to provide guidelines for each member of the Commission in identifying VMEs and assessing SAIs of individual bottom fishing activities1 on VMEs or marine species in the Convention Area.
+(1) The purpose of the standards and criteria is to provide guidelines for each member of the Commission in identifying VMEs and assessing SAIs of individual bottom fishing activities on VMEs or marine species in the Convention Area.
 Each member of the Commission, using the best information available, is to decide which species or areas are to be categorized as VMEs, identify areas where VMEs are known or likely to occur, and assess whether individual bottom fishing activities would have SAIs on such VMEs or marine species.
-The results of these tasks are to be submitted to and reviewed by the Scientific Committee with a view to reaching a common understanding among the members of the Commission. - (2) For the purpose of applying the standards and criteria, the bottom fisheries are defined as follows: - (a) The fisheries are conducted in the Convention Area; - (b) The total catch (everything brought up by the fishing gear) includes species that can only sustain low exploitation rates; and
+The results of these tasks are to be submitted to and reviewed by the Scientific Committee with a view to reaching a common understanding among the members of the Commission.

+(2) For the purpose of applying the standards and criteria, the bottom fisheries are defined as

-1 "individual bottom fishing activities" means fishing activities by each fishing gear.
+&lt;sup>1 "individual bottom fishing activities" means fishing activities by each fishing gear.
 For example, if ten fishing vessels operate bottom trawl fishing in a certain area, the impacts of the fishing activities of these vessels on the ecosystem are to be assessed as a whole rather than on a vessel-by-vessel basis.
 It should be noted that if the total number or capacity of the vessels using the same fishing gear has increased, the impacts of the fishing activities are to be assessed again.